lucashaley/lucashaley.github.io/_posts/2021-04-10-the-3-9-storyboard-technique.md

 Then the students follow these steps:

-- On the first page, they board their story in 3 panels, in 3 different ways.
-Each row has to be *significantly* different – students can play with time (i.e. which part of the story to include) and space (i.e. framing).
+1. On the first page, they board their story in 3 panels, in 3 different ways.
+Each row has to be _significantly_ different – students can play with time (i.e. which part of the story to include) and space (i.e. framing).
 Sometimes I get them to do more than one set of three, especially if their story is vague.

-This process really forces the students to think about only the main, core beats to the story.
-When you’re trying to say something in &lt;2 minutes, this is **critical**.
+> This process really forces the students to think about only the main, core beats to the story.
+When you’re trying to say something in <2 minutes, this is **critical**.
 If they can’t, they should save the story for when they’re directors at Pixar and find a new one to tell now.

-- Students then review their 3-panel stories, and help each other to assess the strengths of each.
+1. Students then review their 3-panel stories, and help each other to assess the strengths of each.
-- Selecting one of the 3-panel boards, the students then take new 9-panel templates and transfer their 3 original panels into the new templates.
+2. Selecting one of the 3-panel boards, the students then take new 9-panel templates and transfer their 3 original panels into the new templates.

-*How* they place those original panels will significantly change the pace of the film.
+_How_ they place those original panels will significantly change the pace of the film.

 I usually go with two initial patterns: